 If there's more than one Session subscribed to the Shared Subscription, the server implementation is free to choose, on a message by message basis, which Session to use and what criteria it uses to make this selection.

 Different subscribing clients are permitted to ask for different Requested QoS levels in their SUBSCRIBE request packets.
 The server decides which Maximum QoS to grant to each client, and it is permitted to grant different Maximum QoS levels to different subscribers.
-When sending an Application Message to a client, the server MUST respect the granted QoS for the client's subscription, in the same that it does when sending a message to a Non-Shared Subscriber.
+When sending an Application Message to a Client, the Server MUST respect the granted QoS for the Client's subscription, in the same that it does when sending a message to a Non-Shared subscriber.

-If the server is in the process of sending a QoS 2 message to its chosen subscribing client and the connection to that client breaks before delivery is complete the Server MUST complete the delivery of the message to that client when it reconnects as described in section 4.3.3.
-If the client's Session terminates before the client reconnects, the Server MUST NOT send the Application Message to any other subscribed client.
+If the Server is in the process of sending a QoS 2 message to its chosen subscribing Client and the connection to that Client breaks before delivery is complete the Server MUST complete the delivery of the message to that Client when it reconnects as described in section 4.3.3.
+If the client's Session terminates before the Client reconnects, the Server MUST NOT send the Application Message to any other subscribed client.

-If the Server is in the process of sending a QoS 1 message to its chosen subscribing client and the connection to that client breaks before the Server has received an acknowledgement from the client, the Server MAY wait for the client to reconnect and retransmit the message to that client when that happens.
-If the client's Session terminates before the client reconnects, the Server SHOULD send the Application Message to another client that is subscribed to the same Shared Subscription.
+If the Server is in the process of sending a QoS 1 message to its chosen subscribing Client and the connection to that Client breaks before the Server has received an acknowledgement from the Client, the Server MAY wait for the Client to reconnect and retransmit the message to that Client when that happens.
+If the Client's Session terminates before the Client reconnects, the Server SHOULD send the Application Message to another Client that is subscribed to the same Shared Subscription.
 It MAY attempt to send the message to another client as soon as it loses its connection to the first client.

-If a client responds with a negative acknowledgement to a PUBLISH packet from the Server, the Server MUST discard the Application Message and not attempt to send it to any other Subscriber.
+If a Client responds with a negative acknowledgement to a PUBLISH packet from the Server, the Server MUST discard the Application Message and not attempt to send it to any other Subscriber.

-A client is permitted to submit a second SUBSCRIBE request to a Shared Subscription on a Session that's already subscribed to that Shared Subscription - it might for example do this in order to change the Requested QoS for its subscription.
+A Client is permitted to submit a second SUBSCRIBE request to a Shared Subscription on a Session that's already subscribed to that Shared Subscription - it might for example do this in order to change the Requested QoS for its subscription.
 This does not increase the number of times that that Session is associated with the Shared Subscription, so the Session will leave the Shared Subscription on its first UNSUBSCRIBE.

 Each Shared Subscription is independent from any other.
 It is possible to have two Shared Subscriptions with overlapping filters.
 In such cases a message that matches both Shared Subscriptions will be processed separately by both of them.
-If a client has a Shared Subscription and a Non-Shared subscription and a message matches both of them, the client will receive a copy of the message by virtue of it having the Non-Shared Subscription.
+If a Client has a Shared Subscription and a Non-Shared Subscription and a message matches both of them, the Client will receive a copy of the message by virtue of it having the Non-Shared Subscription.
 A second copy of the message will be delivered to one of the subscribers to the Shared Subscription, and this could result in a second copy being sent to this client.

 Flow Control

 Both Clients and Servers may control arrival bursts by advertising a Receive Maximum value as described in section 3.1.2.14 and 3.2.2.5.
-The Receive Maximum establishes a quota which is used to limit the number of PUBLISH QOS > 0 packets which can be sent without receiving an PUBACK (for QoS 1) or PUBCOMP (for QoS 2).
+The Receive Maximum establishes a quota which is used to limit the number of PUBLISH QoS > 0 packets which can be sent without receiving an PUBACK (for QoS 1) or PUBCOMP (for QoS 2).
 The PUBACK and PUBCOMP replenish the quota in the manner described below.